 For now, gratitude and praising his glory are ways to develop a greater desire for God, which will be satisfied in heaven.
 What did the unborn John the Baptist do when Jesus, his salvation, entered the house in the womb of Mary?
 He leapt for joy!
 Because the hope of all Israel, of all mankind, had finally come.

 No one is more joyful than the Blessed Mother.
 “My spirit rejoices in God my savior,” she proclaims.
 Mary rejoices in her own salvation and that of her children.

-The great things the Almighty has done for us, the promise of eternal joy that we have not even seen or imagined – and the confidence that God is true to his promises – this gives us the joy that the first witnesses to the Resurrection experienced 2000 years ago.
-This is the joy that can never run out.
+The great things the Almighty has done for us, the promise of eternal joy that we have not even seen or imagined—and the confidence that God is true to his promises—this gives us the joy that the first witnesses to the Resurrection experienced 2000 years ago.
+Praising God’s glory gives us a joy that can never run out.